 Setting Up ADP Developer Account

-• You will get your self-service registration code from your HR department or payroll administrator.
+- Obatain Marketplace Registration Code: Obtain a self-service developer registration code from your HR department or payroll administrator.

 Use of Sandbox & Postman